 To be honest with you, I’d have to say I’m torn for a number of reasons.
 I say that because I personally have an OLED screen, so I know how incredible it looks.
 But at the same time, here’s a newcomer that checks all the boxes that should hypothetically be superior.

 Yet therein lies the problem, I haven’t personally seen it yet with my own eyes to speak with certainty.
 I mean it does have infinite blacks like OLED, while being able to achieve a higher brightness, so I technically think it should be able to edge it out when it comes to picture quality.

 But the fact that a single Micro LED screen is so hard to mass manufacture compared to other TVs makes me a little hesitant to start calling this the new golden standard.

-Even when it comes to viewing HDR content, my QLED TV definitely edges out my OLED when it comes to peak brightness and color volume so I have no doubt MLED would expound upon this even further.
+Even when it comes to viewing HDR content, my QLED TV is comparable to my OLED when it comes to peak brightness and color volume so I think MLED would expound upon this even further.

-Even though we’ve seen prototypes of micro led in things like “The Wall,” (which actually comes out sometime this year) industry leaders have been tight lipped in regards to when they’ll be commercially at smaller sizes.
+Even though we’ve seen prototypes of micro led in things like “The Wall,” (with the consumer version initially planned to launch this year) industry leaders have been vague in regards to when they’ll be commercially at smaller sizes.

 But then again who knows.
-Guess we’ll have to revisit this rematch when it comes out right? 😉
+Guess we’ll have to revisit this rematch when it releases I suppose.

 Until next time, make it easy, keep it simple.